 How to avoid installation of potentially unwanted applications

 Software should not be downloaded from untrusted websites, via torrent clients, eMule (and other Peer-to-Peer networks), third party downloaders, and so on.
 The same applies to installations through third party installers.
 The safest way to download files and programs is using official pages and direct download links.
 Check all download/installation settings such as "Custom" and "Advanced", since they often they mention offers to download/install unwanted programs.
 Do not click intrusive (deceptive) ads - they often redirect to untrusted websites or cause unwanted downloads/installations.
 If unwanted ads appear on most visited pages, or the browser opens dubious web pages automatically, check for any unwanted apps installed on your browser.
 Remove all unknown, suspicious plug-ins, add-ons and extensions immediately.
 Also uninstall any unwanted programs from the operating system.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 The appearance of "Congratulations You Are Todays Winner" pop-up (GIF):